ASL

 UVM Medical Center

 The University of Vermont Medical Center, located at 111 Colchester Avenue, has been exhibiting and purchasing the work of Vermont artists on the main medical center campus in various locations for many years, thanks to its ongoing partnership with Burlington City Arts.
 Rotating artwork can be found in the ACC East Pavilion 2 & West Pavilion 3, McClure 4, Breast Care Center, and Cancer Center.
 Permanent artwork is also on display throughout the hospital.
-Current exhibitions are on view through late May 2024.
+Current exhibitions are on view through late September 2024.

 Current Exhibition (expand/collapse)